NAIA men's cross country championship

-The NAIA Men's Cross Country Championship is the annual cross country meet to determine the national champions of NAIA men's cross country running.
+The NAIA men's cross country championship is the annual cross country meet to determine the national champions of NAIA men's cross country running.
 It has been held annually since 1956.
 A team and individual championship are contested each year.

 The most successful program has been Adams State, with 12 national titles.
 Oklahoma City has the most titles (5) of active NAIA programs.

-The current champions are Dordt, who won their first national title in 2021.
+The current champions are the College of Idaho, who won their first national title in 2024.